dandv/meteor-webix/README.md

     meteor add webix:webix
     meteor add webix:skin-flat

-If you use Font Awesome icons, or have [sortable tables](https://github.com/webix-hub/tracker/issues/223), install Font Awesome as well:
+If you use Font Awesome icons, or have [sortable tables or other UI components that need Font Awesome icons](https://github.com/webix-hub/tracker/issues/223), install Font Awesome as well:

     meteor add fortawesome:fontawesome